The Path to Wellness Starts Here

 - Vocational preparation and mentoring.

-- Group sessions that teach the principles of critical thinking and application to life situations.
+- Individual and group therapy that teach the principles of critical thinking and application to independent living situations.

 - Transportation to academic or volunteer opportunities and all other appointments.

-If your young adult is struggling with complex mental health diagnoses and stubborn symptoms, reach out to admission counselors to learn more about the Innercept residential program by calling 855-292-5691 or through our contact form.
-They can confidentially answer any questions you have and help you determine if Innercept treatment would be a good fit for your loved one.
+If your young adult is struggling with complex mental health diagnoses and stubborn symptoms, reach out to admission counselors to learn more about the Innercept residential program by filling out our contact form.
+They can confidentially answer any questions you have and help you determine if Innercept Treatment would be a good fit for your loved one.